 The Artist

 The artist behind the work is Des Hughes, a renowned sculptor who has previously exhibited at The Hepworth, Wakefield and Nottingham Contemporary and has work in the Arts Council Collection.
-For this unique artwork, Hughes designed a planting scheme that has seen twenty-five red oak trees planted in concentric circles moving out from a central oak tree stump.
+Hughes designed a planting scheme that has seen twenty-five red oak trees planted in concentric circles moving out from a central oak tree stump.
+A a unique living artwork.

-A circle of benches surrounds the central tree stump – created using timber from trees that were felled to ensure the newly planted red oaks will receive enough light to grow – a copper plaque elegantly placed on top, also created by Hughes.
+A circle of benches surrounds the central tree stump.
+These were created using timber from the trees that were felled to create this new space.
+Ensuring the young red oaks will receive enough light to grow.
+A copper plaque has been elegantly placed on top, also created by Hughes.
 (Image above: Hughes fitting the plaque into place.)

 Hughes has created a living artwork that will grow and change over time and will serve as a reminder of the impact the Great War had on families, communities and landscapes.

-The commission is the first visual art commission for Queenswood.
+The commission is the first visual art commission for Queenswood Arboretum.

-The commemorative woodland and artwork have been developed with funding from the National Lottery Heritage Fund and the European Agricultural Fund for Rural Development, several local grant funders and through a public fundraising appeal.
+The commemorative woodland and artwork have been developed with funding from the National Lottery Heritage Fund and the European Agricultural Fund for Rural Development.
+Several local grant funders also contributed, along with the public through a fundraising appeal.

 “I am very interested in the layered history of the area and in particular the fact that Queenswood was clear-felled to provide wood for the war effort by the Woman’s Timber Corps.
 But rather than this clearing action being seen as a negative, I think it can be understood as a series of ripples moving outwards, local small actions having a positive effect on the larger war effort and the long-term effect as the birth of Queenswood as we know it today.”